Build your first agent with Spec-Driven Development

 In this guide, you will:

-• Specify the "hello world" agent, following the pattern described here.
+Specify the "hello world" agent, following the pattern described in the Spec-Driven Development documentation.

 Prerequisites

-Akka has support for many AI providers, and this sample is using OpenAI.
+Akka has support for many AI providers, and this sample code uses OpenAI.
 Sign up for free at platform.openai.com/api-keys.
+Note that the application code uses OpenAI, not necessarily your AI coding assistant.

 Before proceeding, you MUST set the OPENAI_API_KEY environment variable and make it available to child processes (on Mac/Linux, that means using export) before running akka specify or starting your coding assistant in the terminal.